 Animals on a Coral Reef:

-It would be impossible to list all the animals that live on a coral reef here.
+It would be impossible to list here all the animals that live on a coral reef.
 There are simply too many.
-Some of the groups of animals frequently seen on the reefs though include: Sea Fans (type of soft coral), Sharks, Butterfly fish, Nudibranchs, Sea stars, Cuttlefish, and Clownfish.
+Some of the groups of animals frequently seen on the reefs include Sea Fans (type of soft coral), Sharks, Butterfly fish, Nudibranchs, Sea stars, Cuttlefish, and Clownfish.
 But also even some reptiles such as turtles and sea snakes.
-All in all there are thousands of animals that make the coral reefs there home.
+All in all there are thousands of animals that make the coral reefs their home.

 Threats to Coral Reefs